Miranda Rights Criminal Defense in San Antonio, Texas.

 As mentioned above, Miranda created two rights.
 They are the right to remain silent and the right to speak with a lawyer.
 Still, these are two separate rights.
 Thus, asserting one right and not the other may lead to an unexpected outcome.

 As an example, if a person only chooses to remain silent, then police must stop asking him questions.
-At this point, the person cut off police questioning.
+At this point, the person cuts off police questioning.
 Nonetheless, police are free to wait a couple of hours and then try and talk to him again.
 If during the second meeting the person confesses, then his statements can be used against him in court.

 In contrast, if a person asks for a lawyer when he is being questioned by police, then police cannot ask him any more questions until the person has a lawyer present.
 This is a key point because it shows how these two rights are different.
+Asking to remain silent only pauses the interrogation.
+In contrast, asking for a lawyer stops any police questioning until you either talk to a lawyer or decide to speak without a lawyer.

 In sum, these two rights are similar.
 They both require police to stop asking questions.
 But asking to remain silent only cuts off questioning for a short period of time.
 While asking for a lawyer stops all questioning until the person has a lawyer present.
 For this reason, always ask for a lawyer if you are in this position.